-- 3.1 Neighbourhood Plans are community produced documents, which when 'made' (adopted) form part of the development plan for the District.
+3.1 Neighbourhood Plans are community produced documents, which when 'made' (adopted) form part of the development plan for the District.
 The Council is committed to helping communities to produce Neighbourhood Plans and will engage constructively with local people throughout the process.
-Where resources allow, we will attend meetings and consultation events, give advice and review draft material. - 3.2 Figure 1 identifies the Designated Neighbourhood Areas in Bromsgrove District.
-To date two Neighbourhood Plans had been made.
-Table 6 gives details of the progress of the Neighbourhood Plans.
+Where resources allow, we will attend meetings and consultation events, give advice and review draft material.

+3.2 Figure 1 identifies the Designated Neighbourhood Areas in Bromsgrove District.
+To date two Neighbourhood Plans had been made, one of which during this monitoring year.
+Table 5 gives details of the progress of the Neighbourhood Plans.